socketsupply/sockets.sh/src/docs/faq.md

 Corrupted (or manipulated) packets, or even dropped/missing packets, can be automatically *re-queried* across the peer network, to reacquire the necessary packets.
-As such, the encryption used guarantees that information received is either complete and in-tact, before decryption, or entirely dropped.
+As such, the encryption used guarantees that information received is either complete and intact, before decryption, or entirely dropped.

 As for determining the identity authenticity of the sender, the network protocol does not employ overhead of digital signatures or verification, nor digital